r0fld4nc3/Stellaris-Exe-Checksum-Patcher/README.md

 **Therefore, I do not condone and do not support bypassing this restriction by the developers with the aim of installing content that would enable cheating or unfairly facilitate the acquisition of Achievements, nor was this application made with that belief in mind.**

 I understand I cannot regulate this either and therefore ask for sensibility and fairness when playing Ironman with the patch in place.
-These achievements and everything surrounding them were done with great care and passion by fellow people and it is our responsibility to care for and respect their creations which they poured their hearts and hours into.
+These achievements and everything surrounding them were done with great care and passion by fellow people, and it is our responsibility to care for and respect their creations which they poured their hearts and hours into.

 ## Sources
-This method was a side project mainly for learning purposes and honing skills. _(Also because I don't have MSWord lol)_
+This method was a side project mainly for learning purposes and honing skills.

 It was based on the original guide here: https://steamcommunity.com/sharedfiles/filedetails/?id=2719382752